vickydj/inputs-conf-generator-SH/readme.md

+This app only works if the ds app is installed <app name>. without either of them, the functionality is broken.

 Currect functionality :

 Dashboard :

 • Dashboard builds a json payload from pre defined set of inputs from user inputs.
 (LIMITED FUNCTIONALITY AS OF NOW)

 • Dashboard calls Custom command which invokes python to send payload to DS.
 If js could do this, alternatively i could use that as primary invoking method.

 Setup page : done over js